bcgov/Mautic-Openshift/README.md

 In Mautic, an email distribution list is called a `segment`.
 A segment can easily be created in the `Segments` tab by giving it a name.

 ### Form
 Forms allow users to subscribe/unsubscribe themselves using the Mautic Subscription App.
 For each segment two forms should be created: subscribe and unsubscribe.
+By default the mautic subscription app uses the subscribe form as form1 and the unsubscribe form as form2.

+A form can be created by selecting `New Standalone Form`.
-The forms name can be customized to any name but they must match the SUBSCRIBE_FORM and UNSUBSCRIBE_FORM parameters for the Mautic Subscription App.
+The forms' name can be customized to any name but they must match the SUBSCRIBE_FORM and UNSUBSCRIBE_FORM parameters for the Mautic Subscription App.

 When creating a form it is important that the `Successful Submit Action` is set to Redirect URL and that the Redirect URL/Message is set to https://<mautic-subscription-app-url>/subscribed for the subscribed form and https://<mautic-subscription-app-url>/unsubscribed for the unsubscribe form.